 The LX15 writes its imaging data to SDXC cards, while the A5100 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-LX15 and Sony Alpha A5100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the LX15 and the A5100 are recent models that are part of the current product line-up.
-The A5100 replaced the earlier Sony A5000, while the LX15 followed on from the Panasonic LX7.
+The LX15 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A5100 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the A5100 from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Is the Panasonic LX15 better than the Sony A5100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DMC-LX15:

 - Flexible image proportions: Has a multi-aspect sensor that allows for alternative image shapes.